- Advancements in manufacturing techniques have helped improve the construction industry.

 - These six examples demonstrate how the convergence of construction and manufacturing improves worker safety and construction-project sustainability.

 The lines between manufacturing and construction continue to blur, disrupting everything from the materials used to the labor market, which hasn’t fully recovered from the 2008 economic downturn.

-As the construction industry nears the third decade of the 21st century, it has begun to transition toward prefabrication and other manufacturing techniques—not only to circumvent labor shortages but also to build faster, more cost effectively, and with fewer materials.
+As the construction industry nears the third decade of the 21st century, it has begun to transition toward 3D printing, prefabrication, modular construction, and other manufacturing techniques—not only to circumvent labor shortages but also to build faster, more cost-effectively, and with fewer materials than traditional methods.

-Perhaps no company epitomizes the convergence of manufacturing and construction as clearly as Northern California’s ConXtech.
-Founded by husband-and-wife team Robert Simmons and Kelly Luttrell in 2002, ConXTech combines Autodesk Revit–assisted Building Information Modeling (BIM) and manufacturing processes to create standardized interlocking connectors for steel beams and columns that require no on-site welding.
+Perhaps no company epitomizes the industry convergence of manufacturing and construction as clearly as Northern California’s ConXtech.
+Founded by husband-and-wife team Robert Simmons and Kelly Luttrell in 2002, ConXTech combines Autodesk Revit–assisted building information modeling (BIM) and manufacturing processes to create standardized interlocking connectors for steel beams and columns that require no on-site welding.
 That means faster construction, less waste, and safer buildings—all without imposing limits on architectural creativity.
+Read the story.

 According to sources in the region, Saudi Arabia’s “Vision 2030”—an ambitious plan to diversify its economy, modernize its infrastructure, and improve government services—must turn to technologies such as 3D printing, augmented reality, and virtual reality to be successful.
-While companies in the Middle East have embraced BIM, they need to adopt new construction and manufacturing techniques to maintain growth.
+Although companies in the Middle East have embraced BIM, they need to adopt new construction and manufacturing techniques to maintain growth.
+Read the article.